Logo

 PDF | PAP | Replication package and documentation (also in PDF)

 Abstract I use an online experiment to study whether offering information to floodplain residents is sufficient to change their perceived risk exposure and demand for insurance.
-The participants are offered information on the flood risk profile at their address and on the rules over compensation of flood damages.
+Participants are offered information on the flood risk profile at their address and on the national rules over compensation of flood damages.
 I find that respondents tend to misperceive their risk category according to publicly available flood maps, but express high levels of confidence in their guesses.
 When not prompted to engage with the information they are offered, one third of them read nothing.
-Respondents who are asked to read information on their risk profile tend to stop reading any further and report a lower willingness-to-pay for insurance.
-However, this effect does not seem to be driven by respondents learning more from the information they are provided with, at least based on how they update their beliefs.
-Instead, I find suggestive evidence of backlash to information among residents of high risk areas and individuals who initially underestimated their risk category.
+When prompted to read information on their risk profile, respondents —particularly residents of high risk areas— tend to stop reading any further and report a lower willingness-to-pay for insurance, but do not update their beliefs differently on average.
+Spontaneous comments from participants suggest backlash to information emphasizing personal responsibility, concern over their house losing value, distrust towards information from government and media, and aversion to insurance companies.

 with Esther Gehrke, Friederike Lenel and Claudia Schupp

-Abstract We implement a randomized controlled trial to investigate whether students in lower-secondary school more effectively acquire information about potential career paths if this information is preceded by a task that allows students to explore their own interests and the career information is presented in personalized order.
+Abstract We implement a randomized controlled trial in a low-income context to investigate whether students in lower-secondary school acquire information about potential career paths more effectively if this information is ordered by the congruence be- tween the careers and the students’ personality and preceded by a task that allows students to explore their own interests.
 We find that self-exploration in combination with the personalized display increases students’ information acquisition.
-Students also read about more diverse career paths and shift their focus from occupations that require university education towards those that require a high-school degree.
+Students also read about more diverse career paths.
+In particular, low-performing students shift their focus from occupations that require a university education towards potentially more achievable careers that require a high-school degree.

 Can you engineer a Silicon Valley?
 Long-run effects of the BioRegio-contest on innovation